Alaska Regional Crews

 - Interest in ecological and conservation topics

 - Ready to fully participate in a team-based program

 - Applicants 18 or older must pass criminal background check

 - Conditions of employment: Beginning on 1/18/22, all new SCA volunteer program participants are required to be fully vaccinated.
 Full vaccination is defined as having received a booster shot six months after the Pfizer and Moderna primary series and two months after the Johnson & Johnson primary series.

 How to Apply:

-- Complete the online SCA Application - Basic, Program (national/regional youth crew), and Final application - Click here to begin.
+- Complete the online SCA Application - Basic, Program (national/regional youth crew), and Final application - Click here for more information.

-Download the 2018 Alaska crew ﬂyer (pdf) here
+Download the 2022 Alaska Crew ﬂyer (pdf) here